 3. If you are creating a domain in development mode, the wizard creates a boot identity file in the security directory of the Administration Server's root directory.
 The boot identity file contains an encrypted version of the username and password which lets you bypass the login prompt during subsequent instantiations of the server.
-See "Boot Identity Files" on page 2-10.
+See Section 2.14.2, "Boot Identity Files".